-appeared 2nd week of January and observed increasing throughout subsequent data of observation.
-The maximum (238.25) average numbers of aphids per plant were counted during 25th February to 1st March.
-While, after that the aphid population drastically decreased.
-However, among different mulch the average maximum (107.42) of aphid population was recorded in straw mulch followed by transparent mulch (105.58) and black mulch while, lower numbering aphid population was recorded in control plot.
+appeared 2nd week of January and observed increasing throughout the subsequent data of observation.
+The maximum (238.25) average number of aphids per plant was counted from 25th February to 1st March.
+While after that, the aphid population drastically decreased.
+However, among different mulches the average maximum (107.42) of aphid population was recorded in straw mulch, followed by transparent mulch (105.58) and black mulch, while, lower number of aphid population was recorded in the control plot.

-The dynamics of mustard aphids population might be due to direct impact on microclimate around the plants by modifying the radiation budget of the surface resulting, the development of optimum climate conditions of for aphids development and reproduction.
+The dynamics of the mustard aphid population might be due to direct impact on microclimate around the plants by modifying the radiation budget of the surface, resulting, the development of optimum climate conditions for aphid development and reproduction.
 An infestation level in the first week of January of 36-63 aphids on the roots of individual plants was reported by Singh and Singh (1988).

 3.2 Relation of weather parameters with aphid population during the experimental year.

-The results on aphids population statistics on weather parameters are presented in Table 2 and depicted in figure 1 the figure showed the increasing trend with increasing number of observation except 12th to 14th observations.
+The results on aphids population statistics on weather parameters are presented in Table 2 and depicted in figure 1 The figure showed the increasing trend with increasing number of observations except 12th to 14th observations.
 The aphid population initiation of infestation was observed on 10th January and reached its peak on 11th observation i.e. on March (1.3.2015) when the maximum temperature was 26.5°C and minimum was 14.5°C was recorded while, the maximum and minimum relative humidity was recorded with 89% to 60% of respectively.
 However, gradual decline of aphids population was recorded form 12th and 14th observation and aphids population ranged from 75.4 to 24.4 aphids per plant.
 The variation in the population trend is because of the direct effect of weather variables.

-During present investigation it is observed that the maximum number of aphids population counted from 3rd week of February to 1st week of March and may be due to the suitable climatic conditions which rapidly enhanced aphid reproductive system resulting the more number of offsprings.
-The present findings is in confirmation with Ansari et al. (2007) who reported that the initiation of infestation of mustard aphids was observed on 11th January at 60 DAS at mean temperature and relative humidity of 11.4°C and 79% respectively.
+During the present investigation, it is observed that the maximum number of aphids population was counted from 3rd week of February to 1st week of March which may be due to the suitable climatic conditions which rapidly enhanced the aphid reproductive system, resulting a more number of offspring.
+The present findings are in confirmation with Ansari et al. (2007) who reported that the initiation of infestation of mustard aphids was observed on 11th January at 60 DAS at a mean temperature and relative humidity of 11.4°C and 79% respectively.

-Table 2: Statistics of aphid population statistics on weather parameter during year 2014-2015.
+Table 2: Statistics of aphid population on weather parameters during year 2014-2015.